jarm198/JA_C964_Capstone/README.md

 Create a new project in PyCharm using a virtual environment (venv)
 Add main.py, data_functions.py, generate_keys.py, hashed_pw.pkl, and FPI.csv to the project folder
 In PyCharm, click on 'Terminal' and enter the following commands, allowing each to finish before proceeding to the next (some take a couple minutes)
-	(numpy should already be installed as it is a standard library, but I do it for good measure)
-	pip install numpy
 	pip install streamlit
 	pip install streamlit-authenticator==0.1.5
 	pip install -U scikit-learn
 	pip install plotly==5.10.0
 After all libraries are installed, enter the following in the terminal:
 	streamlit run main.py
 Some antiviruses may block the software when running it natively using this method.
-In my case, Norton blocked it and saved main.py as an empty file every time.
+In my case, Norton blocked it and main.py was saved as an empty file every time.